-Notes to the consolidated financial statements for the year ended December 31, 2022 (All amounts in Saudi Riyals Thousands unless otherwise stated)
+Notes to the consolidated financial statements for the year ended December 31, 2023

-27.4.
+26.4.
 Credit risk management (continued)

 The Group's management determines concentrations of credit risk by quarterly monitoring the creditworthiness rating of existing customers and through a monthly review of the trade receivables' ageing analysis.
 In monitoring the customers' credit risk, customers are grouped according to their credit characteristics.
 Customers that are graded as "high risk" are placed on a restricted customer list, and future credit sales are made only with approval of the Board of Directors, otherwise payment in advance is required.